-Use New Relic One's Dependencies page in the Entity explorer to view a filterable list of all the applications, services, databases, and hosts connected to the entity.
-It shows up and downstream dependencies, and provides paths to explore them.
+In the New Relic Explorer, an entity's Dependencies page shows a filterable list of all the applications, services, databases, and hosts connected to the entity.
+It shows upstream and downstream dependencies, and provides paths to explore them.

 Similar to service maps, the dependencies page helps you understand how all of your upstream and downstream services are connected.
-It also uses the same color coding system in service maps to show you what's performing well and what isn't.
+It also uses the same color coding system used by service maps to show you what's performing well and what isn't.

-To view an entity's dependencies in New Relic One, make sure your app uses the minimum required APM agent version:
+To view an entity's dependencies, make sure your app uses the minimum required APM agent version:

 - C 1.0.0 or higher